“They are born into cruelty, they live their entire lives in cruelty, and they die in cruelty… and even though some people turn a

 | ASPCA https://www.aspca.org › animal-homelessness › pet-statistics)

-The often-ignored plight of feral cats in our country is disheartening… Scientists and feline experts now estimate between 60 and 160 million feral cats live in the United States, the consequence of little effort to control the population and of the cat’s ability to reproduce quickly.
+The often-ignored plight of feral cats in our country is disheartening… Scientists and feline experts now estimate between 60 and 100 million feral cats live in the United States, the consequence of little effort to control the population and of the cat’s ability to reproduce quickly.
 Please note this number is not even included in the Homeless Animals box.

-More than 9 billion (9,000,000,000) farm animals were slaughtered in the United States last year… Approximately 25 million (25,000,000) farm animals are slaughtered each day in the United States… Heartbreaking outrageous statistics because of the horrific way most are treated… from birth to death… so we can eat them… It is a hidden secret we humans must change…
+More than 9 billion (9,000,000,000) farm animals were slaughtered in the United States last year… Approximately 25 million (25,000,000) farm animals are slaughtered EACH DAY in our country… Heartbreaking, outrageous statistics because of the horrific way most are treated… from birth to death… so we can eat them…

 (A world study from www.worldanimalnews.org reports “Horrifically, an estimated 70 billion farm animals are slaughtered each year for human consumption globally.
 This staggering number equates to over 191 million animals per day, almost 8 million per hour or 2,200 animals per second…”)